 Wrist and hand pain are also a frequent occurrence for computer workers.
 The way you hold the mouse and your arms rest on the desk can contribute to soreness and numbness.
 Carpal tunnel syndrome is the most common issue, which happens when the median nerve swell inside the inner wrist.
 It is worth experimenting with different settings and heights when you notice the first signs of pain.

 Computer screen headaches are common.
 If you work long hours at your desk without protection for your eyes, you could develop long-lasting headaches and migraines.
 While not everyone is sensitive to screen light, if you experience headaches regularly, it can be helpful to invest in screen glasses.

 A splitting migraine could prevent you from working for several hours or even days.
 Introducing regular breaks during which you look away from your screen and adjusting light and colors can also reduce risks.

 Eye strain, chronic back pain, and sprained ankles are the most frequent office injuries.
 Yet, you may not realize home office workers are just as vulnerable and exposed as anyone else.
 As a remote worker, you may not be able to claim compensation or sick pay.
+As a remote worker, you may not be able to claim compensation or sick pay, although this should never just be assumed; it might be that a personal injury attorney can help you, depending on what the issue is.
+Still, nothing is guaranteed.
 Therefore, taking care of your office setting and routine also protects your health and income.